nimantha2000/student_attendents_manegement_System/readme.md

 # Student Attendance Management System

 ## Overview
-This project is a Student Attendance Management System designed to facilitate attendance tracking for students and lectures.
+This project is a Student Attendance Management System designed to facilitate attendance tracking for students.
 It allows three types of users: admin, student, and lecturer, each with their respective roles and permissions.

 ## Features
-- **Admin Dashboard**: Provides functionalities for managing students, lecturers, courses, and attendance records.
+- **Admin Dashboard**: Provides functionalities for managing students, lecturers, courses and generating reports.
-- **Student Portal**: Allows students to view their attendance records and course details.
+- **Student Portal**: Allows students to view their attendance, percentage of attendance, and course details.
-- **Lecturer Portal**: Enables lecturers to mark attendance, view student lists, and manage courses.
+- **Lecturer Portal**: Enables lecturers to create attendance forms, mark attendance, and get course details.

 ## Technologies Used
 - **PHP**: Backend scripting language for server-side logic.
 - **MySQL**: Relational database management system for storing data.
 - **HTML/CSS/JavaScript**: Frontend technologies for user interface and interactivity.
-- **Bootstrap**: CSS framework for responsive design and layout.
 - **jQuery**: JavaScript library for simplifying client-side scripting.

 ## Installation